Appearance Day of Srila Narottama dasa Thakura

-[This year, 2014, Srila Narottama däsa Thakura's appearance day is on February 14th (in India).
-We are sending you a a lecture that Srila Gurudeva gave in Bali in 1997 on this most special day.]
+[This year, 2015, Srila Narottama däsa Thakura's disappearance day is on October 31st (in India).
+We are sending you a a lecture that Srila Gurudeva gave in Bali in 1997 on his appearace day]

 Today is a very auspicious day.
 It is the birthday of Srila Narottama dasa Thakura, who is one of the solid and strong pillars of Sri Caitanya Mahaprabhu's preaching.
 After the generation of the Six Gosvamis and Srila Krsnadasa Kaviraja Gosvami, Narottama Thakura, Syamananda Prabhu and Srinivasa Acarya became the leaders of the Vaisnavas in Bengal.
 They took all the books of the Six Gosvamis and other authentic Vaisnava literatures and preached all over Bengal.
 Especially, Narottama Thakura preached in Eastern India, in such places as Assam and Manipura.

 Srila Narottama Thakura was a prince.
 He was the son of very famous king in that area.
 From childhood he had impressions of pure devotion and wanted to cultivate them.
 He therefore went to Vrndavana, where he heard about the glory of Sri Jiva Gosvami and became attracted to him.
 Together with Syamananda and Srinivasa, he studied all the sastras from Jiva Gosvami – Vedanta-sutra, Srimad-Bhagavatam, and especially the Six Sandarbhas.
 In this way, the three of them became learned in Caitanya Mahaprabhu's Gaudiya siddhantas.